matrix-org/matrix-spec/content/client-server-api/modules/voip_events.md

 ##### Invitees
-The `invitee` field should be added whenever the call is intended for one specific user , and should be set to the Matrix user ID of that user.
+The `invitee` field should be added whenever the call is intended for one specific user, and should be set to the Matrix user ID of that user.
 Invites without an `invitee` field are defined to be intended for any member of the room other than the sender of the event.